-During the years, Terho Heikkinen has served as the chairman or a board member of several international and domestic societies in the field of paediatric infectious diseases.
-He is currently the President of the World Society for Pediatric Infectious Diseases, a board member of the European Scientific Working Group on Influenza, and a scientific advisory board and executive committee member of ReSViNET (Respiratory Syncytial Virus Network).
+During the years, Terho Heikkinen has served as the chairman or a board member of several international and domestic societies in the field of paediatric infectious diseases, including the President of the World Society for Pediatric Infectious Diseases.
+He is currently a board member of the European Scientific Working Group on Influenza (ESWI), a scientific advisory board and executive committee member of the global Respiratory Syncytial Virus Network (ReSViNET), and the chairman of the Nordic Research Network for Paediatric Infectious Diseases (NORDPID).

 Terho Heikkinen´s major research